Pak to pay Lakhvi Rs 1.5 lakh a month following UN approval

 Pakistan strikes Imam of Jihadis, Zaki-ur-Rehman Lakhvi off terror watch list

-It may be recalled that Bashiruddin who was conferred the third highest civilian award in Pakistan, Sitara-e-Imtiaz had worked for the Atomic Energy Commission in Pakistan.
+It may be recalled that Bashiruddin who was conferred the third-highest civilian award in Pakistan, Sitara-e-Imtiaz had worked for the Atomic Energy Commission in Pakistan.
 He currently lives freely in Pakistan despite being sanctioned by the US and UN following the 9/11 attacks.

 There are provisions in the UN Security Council resolutions and committee guidelines for exemption from the assets freeze.
 It says that member states which intend to authorise, where appropriate, access to frozen funds or other financial assets or economic resources can request for exemption.

-Pakistan had made a request under the above mentioned provision, following which a decision has been taken.
-In the case of Lakhvi, Pakistan has alway conducted a farce trial.
+Pakistan had made a request under the above-mentioned provision, following which a decision has been taken.
+In the case of Lakhvi, Pakistan has always conducted a farce trial.
 While in jail, he had even fathered a child.